Roth IRA Calculator

 Frequently Asked Questions

-A Roth IRA is an individual retirement account funded with after-tax dollars.
-Your contributions are not tax-deductible but all growth and qualified withdrawals in retirement are completely tax-free.
-In 2026 the annual contribution limit is $7,000 if you are under 50 and $8,000 if you are 50 or older.
+A Roth IRA is an individual retirement account funded with after-tax money.
+This means you do not get a tax deduction today, but all earnings grow tax-free and withdrawals in retirement are completely tax-free.

 Disclaimer: This calculator provides estimates for informational purposes only.
 TheCalcTool is not a licensed financial legal or tax advisor.
 Roth IRA projections are estimates based on the inputs provided and assume a constant annual return.
 Actual investment returns will vary.
 Contribution limits are subject to IRS income eligibility rules.
 Please consult a qualified financial professional or tax advisor before making any retirement investment decisions.